PoisotLab/ms_networkary_classifiers/README.md

 2\frac{tp}{2\times tp + fp + fn}\,.
 $$

-A lot of binary classifiers are built by using a regressor (whose task is to guess the value of the interaction, and can therefore return a value considered to be a pseudo-probability); in this case, the optimal value below which predictions are assumed to be negative (*i.e.* the interaction does not exist) can be determined by picking a threshold maximizing some value on the ROC or the PR curve.
-The area under these curves (ROC-AUC and PR-AUC henceforth) give ideas on the overall goodness of the classifier, and the ideal threshold is the point on these curves that minimizes the tradeoff represented in these curves.
-@Saito2015PrePlo established that the ROC-AUC is biased towards over-estimating performance for imbalanced data; on the contrary, the PR-AUC is able to identify classifiers that are less able to detect positive interactions correctly, with the additional advantage of having a baseline value equal to prevalence.
-Therefore, it is important to assess whether these two measures return different results when applied to ecological network prediction.
-The ROC curve is defined by the false positive rate on the $x$ axis, and the true positive rate on the $y$ axis, and the PR curve is defined by the true positive rate on the $x$ axis, and the positive predictive value on the $y$ axis.
-By comparison with the previous paragraph, it is obvious that $F_1$ and MCC have ties to the PR curve (being close to the expected PR-AUC), and that informedness has ties to the ROC curve (whereby the threshold maximizing informedness is also the point of maximal inflection on the ROC curve).
-One important difference between ROC and PR is that the later does not prominently account for the size of the true negative compartments: in short, it is more sensitive to the correct positive predictions.
+One noteworthy fact is that $F_1$ and MCC have ties to the PR curve (being close to the expected PR-AUC), and that informedness has ties to the ROC curve (whereby the threshold maximizing informedness is also the point of maximal inflection on the ROC curve).
+One important difference between ROC and PR is that the later does not prominently account for the size of the true negative
+compartments: in short, it is more sensitive to the correct positive predictions.
 In a context of strong imbalance, PR-AUC is therefore a more stringent test of model performance.

 # Baseline values for the threshold metrics

-In this section, we will assume a network of connectance $\rho$, *i.e.* having
+In this section, we will assume a network with connectance equal to a scalar
-$\rho S^2$ interactions (where $S$ is the species richness), and $(1-\rho) S^2$ non-interactions.
-Therefore, the vector describing the *true* state of the network (assumed to be an unweighted, directed network) is a column vector
-$\mathbf{o}^T = [\rho, (1-\rho)]$ (we can safely drop the $S^2$ terms,
+$\rho$, *i.e.* having $\rho S^2$ interactions (where $S$ is the species richness), and $(1-\rho) S^2$ non-interactions.
+Therefore, the vector describing the *true* state of the network (assumed to be an unweighted, directed network) is a column vector $\mathbf{o}^T = [\rho, (1-\rho)]$ (we can safely drop the
-as we will work on the confusion matrix, which ends up expressing *relative* values).
+$S^2$ terms, as we will work on the confusion matrix, which ends up expressing *relative* values).
 We will apply skill and bias to this matrix, and measure how a selection of performance metrics respond to changes in these values, in order to assess their suitability for model evaluation.